Fasih45100/Flutter_Shopping_Cart/README.md

-# 🛒 Shopping Cart App – Flutter
+# 🛒 Shopping Cart Flutter App

 A sleek and functional Flutter shopping cart app built for learning, testing, and showcasing e-commerce UI logic and functionality.
 The app supports cart management, product listing, state management, local database storage, and persistent data using `shared_preferences` and `sqflite`.